matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 * Have sample events with `m.samples` as a subtype of `m.room.message` rather than an event type of its own right (After all, sample events will just be message events with special client handling).
+This would be essentially equivalent, minus the ability to moderate sample events.

+* Have sample events as a type of [MSC1767 extensible events](https://github.com/matrix.org/matrix-doc/pull/1767).
+Same issue as sample events as message subtypes.

 ## Security considerations

 Ability to hijack sample streams to livelock by deliberately mis-timing sample events.

+## Future ideas

+* Special moderation semantics for sample events
+* Minimum interoperability requirements for sample events that are desired to work in all clients

 ## Unstable prefix